vinithacejojohn/hiring-engineers/answers.md

 ### Tagging

   * Tags can be used to add extra dimensions to the metics so that we can aggregate, compare and render data across different hosts on the front end.
 You can have a look on https://docs.datadoghq.com/guides/tagging/ for more tagging informations.
 We can put tag either via configuration file or from the datadog interface.
 Here I am going to show to how to tag using the configuration file.
-  Open the datadog.conf file ``sudo vim /etc/dd-agent/datadog.conf `` and insert the line ``tags:DatadogCandidate Name:Vinitha `` on the tagging section.
+  * Tags are actually a key: Value pair.Open the datadog.conf file ``sudo vim /etc/dd-agent/datadog.conf `` and insert the line ``tags:DatadogCandidate Name:Vinitha `` on the tagging section.
 This will add a tag to your host.

   ###### This is my Screenshot